 You might save hours of going from place to place offering your services in hospitality.
 I am not even mentioning, how much you save on printing all the CVs and cover letters.

-It takes a lot of time to send all your CVs and CLs, usually 3 to 4 day (if you spend 3.5 to 4 hours of sending each day).
-I would recommend to send it step by step, for example 500 – 800 contacts, visit the places and then send another part.
+It takes a lot of time to send all your CVs and CLs, usually 3 to 4 days (if you spend 3.5 to 4 hours of sending each day).
+I would recommend to send it to step by step, for example, 500 – 800 contacts, visit the places and then send another part.
 This means higher effectivity and relatively higher success rate.

-Above all, after sending first 200 contacts, you might have several interviews, where you can find something interesting and agree on terms.
-Therefore, it is not necessary to contact more addresses and you can only continue later, when you want to change the workplace.
+Above all, after sending the first 200 contacts, you might have several interviews, where you can find something interesting and agree on terms.
+Therefore, it is not necessary to contact more addresses and you can only continue later when you want to change the workplace.

 Every time, I send a feedback to each of my clients, but I don’t get all the answers.

-There are many advantages of working abroad.
-You can practise the language, meet new people and last, but not least gain new experience.
+There are many advantages to working abroad.
+You can practice the language, meet new people and last, but not least gain new experience.

 I can help you with majority of these things – and you can only concentrate on searching for jobs.